greywolve/calderwood-paper/src/04_design.md

 ## Command Processor

 The *Command Processor* is the heart of the system.
 It accepts validated commands, produces events, and ensures those events are aggregated, and transacted to Datomic.

-Two stages - handle command, aggregate event
+There are two stages to the command processing process, handling commands, and aggregates events.
+These are both handled by functions which dynamically dispatch on the command or events name.
+It is possible to implement this as either a switch statement (known as a *case* statement in Clojure), but a better choice is to use Clojure's multi-methods, which offer an elegant solution to the expression problem.
+[@47_clj_multi]

+The handle command function takes the current Datomic database value, along with a command, and returns a vector of one or more events.
+The current database value can be queried in order to ensure constraints, or find data that the events will need.

+$$ HandleCommand(DatabaseValue, Command) \rightarrow [Event ...] $$

+The aggregate event function takes the current Datomic database value and an event, and produces a Datomic transaction, which is annotated with the event data.
+Datomic transactions are just data structures themselves, which makes this step essentially one of data transformation.

+$$ AggregateEvent(DatabaseValue, Event) \rightarrow DatabaseTransactionData $$

 The *Command Processor* can exist independently of the main system, in it's own process if need be, provided an external distributed persistent queue is used.
+In this case of this project it was elected to simply run the *Command Processor* in it's own thread.

 ## Datomic Transaction Retry

+It is possible for Datomic transaction to time out, and thus it is essential to have a retry strategy in place to combat this.
+It is further necessary to only retry on timeout, or any other such recoverable situation.
+It would be pointless to keep retrying on an application error, which will never correct itself.

+An exponential backoff algorithm was used to retry up till a maximum of 60s.
+The algorithm is a slightly modified version recommended by Google when retrying requests on its cloud platform. [@48_exp_backoff] It consists of the following
+steps:

+- Attempt the transaction.
+- If the transaction fails, wait 1 + a random number of milliseconds and retry
+- If the transaction fails, wait 2 + a random number of milliseconds and retry
+- If the transaction fails, wait 4 + a random number of milliseconds and retry
+- Repeat until the maximum back-of time of 60s.

+The random number of milliseconds is an integer between 0 and 1000.

 ## Update Handler